As a mom and a registered nurse, I have turned to my writing to help my son get answers to his undiagnosed illness.

-As a concerned mother and registered nurse, I am sharing the story of my adult son's mystery illness with the hope that it will yield some leads that might help us figure out his undiagnosed illness.
-The more I read and research, the more I'm learning that mystery diagnoses are not uncommon and that many people have a lifetime of suffering and unanswered questions about what is wrong with them.
+As a concerned mother and registered nurse, I'm sharing the story of my adult son's mystery illness (he was 28 at the time of symptom onset, now 30).
+The more I read and research, the more I learn mystery diagnoses aren't uncommon, and many people have a lifetime of suffering and unanswered questions and never a firm diagnosis.

-This illness has taken him to a debilitated state in less than one year.
-He is a husband, father, law enforcer, and military reservist, who has been on medical disability since June of this year.
-He, like many others who suffer in this capacity, is in need of answers so that he can continue to care for his growing family and return to the work force and regain his quality of life by ending the daily suffering.
+He's a husband, father, law enforcer, and military reservist.
+He went on medical disability in June of 2018 and continues to be unable to work due to constant fatigue and pain.
+This illness took him to a debilitated state in less than one year.
+Like others who suffer in this capacity, he needs answers so he can care for his growing family, return to the workforce, and regain his quality of life by ending daily suffering.

-I have listed below, every test and procedure that has taken place during the worst stages of his illness that started in March 2018 to the present day.
+I've listed below every test and procedure taken during the worst and current stages of his illness that started in March 2018 and continues to the present day.

 Background and Medical History

-Until about a year ago, my 29-year-old son was a strong and healthy individual with no known health issues, allergies, addictions, or bad habits.
-He eats a healthy diet, is fit, athletic, college-educated, and in good mental health.
-His only complaint was ongoing heartburn and acid reflux, that started in mid 2013.
-To look at most of his laboratory findings and overall physical assessment, he presents clinically, as a healthy individual.
+Before the onset of this disease process, my son was a strong and healthy individual with no known health issues, allergies, addictions, or bad habits.
+He eats a nutritious diet, is fit, athletic, college-educated, and has good mental health.
+His only complaint was ongoing heartburn and acid reflux that started in mid-2013.
+To look at most of his laboratory findings and overall physical assessment, he presents clinically as a healthy individual.

-There is no significant family medical history to report besides renal and liver cancer of his maternal father and maternal grandmother.
+There's no significant family medical history besides renal and liver cancer of his maternal father and maternal grandmother.

 Complete List of Symptoms

-(The listed symptoms wax and wane, are not all at the same time, and some were at the onset of the illness, while others have lingered.)
 My son's main complaint is an inability to eat and process almost all foods.
-He feels dreadfully sick after eating, has frequent belching, and persistent insomnia due to the constant and overall body discomfort.
-The biggest concern, is that he has severe muscle wasting, unintentional, and difficult-to-manage weight loss and is down to 134 pounds.
-This loss happened over the course of just three months.
-He reached the peak of his weight loss around late June to early July 2018 and has been able to hold steady in the 132-136-pound range by being diligent and aggressive with his daily caloric intake, despite the pain and discomfort that follows eating.
-He is hell-bent on beating whatever this is and is fighting hard against his body just to maintain his current BMI and trying to regain some muscle mass.
-If ever there was someone willing to fight for a diagnosis and a cure and to not give up, it's my son.
+He feels dreadfully sick after eating, has frequent belching, and has persistent insomnia due to constant and overall body discomfort.
+(The listed symptoms wax and wane, and some were at the onset of the illness, while others have lingered.)
+The biggest concern is severe muscle wasting, unintentional, and difficult-to-manage weight loss, which is down to 134 pounds.
+This loss happened over just three months.
+He reached the peak of his weight loss around late June to early July 2018 and has been able to hold steady in the 132-136-pound range by being diligent and aggressive with his daily caloric intake, despite the pain and discomfort following eating.
+He is hell-bent on beating whatever this is and is fighting hard against his body to maintain his current BMI and trying to regain some muscle mass.
+If ever someone was willing to fight for a diagnosis and a cure and not give up, it's my son.

-His only significant diagnosis is SIBO, for which he is on a strict low FODMAP diet, but his care team is convinced that this is secondary to another primary diagnosis.
-He prefers to not take any over-the-counter or prescription medications at this time and has had allergic or unfavorable reactions to the rifaXIMIN XIFAXAN, the drug of choice for treating SIBO.
+His only significant diagnosis is SIBO, for which he is on a strict low FODMAP diet, but his care team feels convinced this is secondary to another primary diagnosis.
+He prefers not to take any over-the-counter or prescription medications at this time.
+He has had allergic or unfavorable reactions to the rifaXIMIN XIFAXAN, the drug of choice for treating SIBO.
 These are all of his symptoms:

 Listed in alphabetical order